dertseha/goconsider/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/dertseha/goconsider)](https://goreportcard.com/report/github.com/dertseha/goconsider)
 [![Lint Status](https://github.com/dertseha/goconsider/workflows/golangci-lint/badge.svg)](https://github.com/dertseha/goconsider/actions)

-`goconsider` is a linter for [Go](https://golang.org) that proposes different words or phrases found in identifier or comments.
+`goconsider` is a linter for [Go](https://golang.org) that proposes different words or phrases found in identifiers or comments.

 The tool considers comments, filenames, and any identifier that is free to be chosen.
 For example, it will raise an issue for the name of a declared type, but not if the code uses such a type.